aesparzagarcia/Interview-Challenge/README.md

 		·MainViewModel: Manage MainFragment UI-related Movie data in a lifeCycle concius way.
 		·MoviesAdapter: Class that handles info into in item of the list.

-* ** Package utils
+* **Package utils**
 	> Constants: Class that handles all application constants.
 	> Utils: Class that has many utility that the app will need like the method that verify if the app has internet.

 ### Questions
+* **Unique responsability**
-* ** Unique responsability: Determines how we should modularise code in OOP.
+     > Determines how we should modularise code in OOP.
 	 > Purpose: Develop our app with objects, separeted classes, use polimorfism, abstraction, encapsulation a heritage.
+* **Clean code**
-* ** Clean code: Has clean architecture, good practices like well name defined to classes, methods, functions and variables.
+	> Has clean architecture, good practices like well name defined to classes, methods, functions and variables.
 Independence of the classes, comments in classes, classes with not to much responsability, short methods, uses design patterns.